markkurossi/iql/README.md

  - `skip`=*count*: skip the first *count* input lines
  - `comma`=*rune*: use *rune* to separate columns
  - `comment`=*rune*: skip lines starting with *rune*
- - `trim-leading-space`: trim leading space from columns
+ - `keep-leading-space`: keep leading space from columns
  - `noheaders`: the first line of the CSV data is not a header line.
 You must use column indices to select columns from the data.
  - `prepend-headers`=*header*[,...]: prepend the headers to the CSV